Do you know what this is?

 Online Example #4 – Podcasts

-Podcasts are the radio of the 21st century.
+Podcasts are the radio of the 21st century and a very powerful content marketing tool.
 There’s just less advertising and more value.

 Most podcasts usually have a sponsor or advertise a product at the beginning and at the end of the show, but that’s it.